-- 8 Hours: If you’re planning on lots of fun and dancing, and the main parts of the reception are important to you (and for most brides, they are); with good timeline planning and an 8 hour package (The Essentials), you will be sure to have all the precious memories covered from your First Dance, Daddy-Daughter Dance, Cake Cutting, Toasts, Bouquet Toss, Shoe Game, Line Dancing, and the like!
+- 8 Hours: If you’re planning on lots of fun and dancing, and the main parts of the reception are important to you (and for most brides, they are); with good timeline planning and an 8 hour package (The Hearts Desire), you will be sure to have all the precious memories covered from your First Dance, Daddy-Daughter Dance, Cake Cutting, Toasts, Bouquet Toss, Shoe Game, Line Dancing, and the like!
 Hey, you’ve worked for MONTHS to plan this!
 Of course, it’s important!

 - If you’re planning a traditional ethnic Indian or Middle Eastern wedding, then you’ll need several days of coverage.

 Typically 3/4’s of our Brides & Groom’s chose to have 9 hours of coverage with the option to add additional hours as we start timeline planning.
 We can also plan a faux-exit with just the bridal party during our last hour of coverage.
 This ensures you get the Sparkler Exit shot, and that the party gets to keep going… because no one will even notice you’re gone while they’re dancing away!

 It all really comes down to what’s important to you!
 For Rick & I, two things were important to us on our wedding day: our Photography and our DJ (dancing all night)!
 We knew we would splurge on those two things and find ways to save in the budget elsewhere.
 Stay tuned on Tips on Budgeting your Wedding!